osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Get Type Owner`

 Get the owner of the specified type.
+For more information on owners, see [Access Control](xref:accesscontrol).

 **Request**